Amitsharma-28/NSW-Public-Sector-Workforce-Analysis-and-Strategic-Forecasting/README.md

 ## Discussion Points for the Committee

-The paper closes with four open questions, designed to prompt the Committee's discussion rather than pre-empt it:
+The analysis closes with four open questions, designed to prompt the Committee's discussion rather than pre-empt it:

 1. **Education's outsized role** — is its >40% part-time rate driven by the availability of part-time roles, workforce demand, or both?
 2. **Rising male part-time uptake** — male part-time representation grew from 10.2% to 16.5% in four years, even as full-time male headcount fell.
 What's driving this?